Tier Policy Tuning CLI (Calibration)

 PurposeRun policy-tuning sweeps to empirically derive guard thresholds and tier policy recommendations.

-AudienceOperators recalibrating tier policies for new model families or updated guard contracts.
+AudienceOperators recalibrating tier policies for additional model families or revised guard contracts.

 Requiresinvarlock[hf] for HF workflows; base config YAML for each sweep type.